Sometimes we get in a rut in marriage where we actually hurt our spouses because we enable sin.

-In his book Rocking the Roles, Robert Lewis tells the story of an intervention at his church.
+In my book I use an example of a church intervention.
 A woman was married to a man who was consistently driving his family into deeper and deeper debt.
 She was working hard to try to keep the family afloat but she couldn’t manage it anymore because of his spending.

 The elders came to the guy and sat him down and said, “we are going to help you make a budget.
 Then you are going to stick to it.
 You’ll report to one of us every week until this is all sorted out.
 And if you continue to overspend, we all will show up at the house with a moving van and we will help your wife get established with the kids in a house of her own until you come to your senses.”

 They weren’t talking about a divorce; they were saying, “what you are doing is so unacceptable that you must stop.
 And if you won’t, you alone will bear the consequences because we will help your wife through this.”